Call

 Reformer Pilates improves posture

-In addition, Pilates exercises improve the participant’s awareness of their body’s alignment and emphasizes getting the body’s muscles to work together.
+In addition, Pilates exercises improve the participant’s awareness of their body’s alignment and emphasize getting the body’s muscles to work together.
 The result is an ability to recognize and attain an appropriate position when sitting, standing, walking, crouching, bending, or otherwise using one’s body in everyday life.

 Reformer Pilates improves balance